lastland/HaskellTheoremProver/README.md

 - The file `Proof.hs` defines some higher-order functions that transform rules of inference into combinators for proof-trees.

+By creating `ProofTree` as another layer of abstractions, our `FunImpl` approach and `FmlKind` approach can share the same proof-tree printing utility.

-### Formula as Type Constructors
+### Formula as Type Constructor

 In the Formula as Kind approach, we can't populate the individual formulas with terms.
 So we explore a second approach that enables us to do so.
 In this approach, `Formula` is a type constructor of kind `* -> *` .
 The individual formulas are Haskell types and as such, we can populate them with terms.
 So we can have derivation (using just the rules of inference) and evidence (by